Shnukle/Github-Collaboration-Project/README.md

-getting the notifications of the page
+getting the notifications off the page